maxime-sourdin/mastodon-markov/README.md

 ### How to deploy it
 #### Via a Helm Chart
-I have provided a zipped example in the repo.
+I have provided (https://github.com/maxime-sourdin/mastodon-markov/blob/main/helm.zip)[a zipped example in the repo].

 Nothing is running in root on the helm chart.

 #### Via Docker-Compose
-You can find the docker-compose.yml in the repo, remember to build your own image, mine is not public.
+You can find the (https://github.com/maxime-sourdin/mastodon-markov/blob/main/docker-compose.yml)[docker-compose.yml] in the repo, remember to build your own image, mine is not public.

 ### Precisions
 You can set the visibility of toots, the time between each toot and the ContentWarning in the variables.